borodayev/mongoose-history-diff/README.md

  `diffCollectionName` option define the name of collection with diffs.
 If not provided `${parent_collection_name}_diffs` will be used.

 ### Exclude fields

- You can exlude document fields from tracking by adding `{ track_diff: false }` property to your field definition inside the schema:
+ You can exclude document fields from tracking by adding `{ track_diff: false }` property to your field definition inside the schema:

  ```js
  export const PostSchema: MongooseSchema<PostDoc> = new mongoose.Schema(